biterplease/KCD2Mod-stoplevelling/README.md

 xsc     Scholarship
 ```

 These can be blocked completely.
-Those that are not on this list, are have their XP reduced periodcally by script, only if:
+Those that are not on this list, are have their XP reduced periodically by script, only if:
-- Their current XP progress is >= 10%
+- Their current XP progress is >= 15%
 - The current skill or stat is >= the limit set in config.

 There are caveats around this approach, mainly that XP isn't really stopped, only controlled.
 A quest reward or skill book might shoot you past the desired limit, and there is no way to go back a level.